-The word complexity assessment – currently in beta
+The word complexity assessment

 The more uncommon and complicated words you use, the harder it might be for your visitors to fully grasp your message.
-Thanks to the feedback in Yoast SEO, you can easily identify these complex words and change them accordingly.
+Thanks to the feedback in Yoast SEO, you can quickly identify these complex words and change them accordingly.

-A brief explanation of how the assessment works
+How the assessment works

 As the final product, for the English language, we regard a word as complex if:

-- It’s longer than 7 characters AND
+- It’s longer than seven characters AND

 - It does not appear in the top 5000 most frequent words AND